esmasert/Patient-Management-System/README.md

 # Patient-Management-System
-Patient Management System for doctors who has private clinics and prefer to store medical informations in their local machine with the backup.
+The application is for doctors who has private clinics and prefer to store medical informations in their local machine with the backup.
+It’s designed to monitor patient information, diagnoses, prescriptions, interactions and encounters.

 **Files:**